 Application processing time

-When their application has been processed, applicants will receive a letter inviting them to make an appointment with the Immigration Directorate of the Ministry of Foreign and European Affairs in order to have their photograph and fingerprints taken, which will be incorporated into the residence permit.
+When their application has been processed, applicants will receive a letter inviting them to make an appointment with the General Department of Immigration in order to have their photograph and fingerprints taken, which will be incorporated into the residence permit.
 The applicant may also bring a recent photograph compliant with OACI/ICAO standards ('biometric passport standards').

 The residence document takes the form of a chip card containing biometric data.